It’s day 18 of our trek to Everest Base Camp. It’s our final day. We’ve almost made it. Today we head from Monjo to Lukla – back to where we started.

 There’s an anxiety when we wake, that the weather will be clear, and that we’ll be able to get back to Kathmandu – no one wants to be stuck here now that we’re done.
 So we have one final egg-related breakfast, and then we’re off to the airport.

 Our 0715 plane arrives for us early and we’re airborne before we know it.
 And that’s it.
 We’re done.
 We made it because with this trek, it might not compare to climbing Everest, but the same holds.
 You haven’t made it until you’ve returned.

 We walked for 18 days.
 We stayed in tents and lodges.
 We met donkeys and yaks.

-Everything we saw, ate and consumed had to be carried up the mountains on either an animal or a person.
-We trekked in glorious sunshine, in rain and in snow.
+Everything we saw, ate, and consumed had to be carried up the mountains on either an animal or a person.
+We trekked in glorious sunshine, rain, and snow.